senecajs/senecajs.org/src/pages/get-started/index.md

         # math, (b8gcw), product
 ```

-Here you can see the name/value pairs of the action patterns arranged in a tree structure, and also any overrides.
+Here, you can see the name/value pairs of the action patterns arranged in a tree structure as well as any overrides.
 Action functions are indicated by the format: # `plugin`, `(action-id)`, `function-name`.

 Everything is still in the same process.
 Let's change that.
 First you need a microservice: